peamaeq/bump-into/README.md

 let bump_into = BumpInto::new(&mut bump_into_space[..]);

 // allocating an object produces a mutable reference with
-// the same lifetime as the `BumpInto` instance, or `None`
+// the same lifetime as the `BumpInto` instance, or gives
-// if there isn't enough space let number: &mut u64 = bump_into
+// back its argument in `Err` if there isn't enough space let number: &mut u64 = bump_into
     .alloc_with(|| 123)
     .ok()